What Is Title I?

 First, the federal government provides funding to each state.

 Then, each State Educational Agency sends money to its school districts.
-How much money each school receives is determined by the number of low-income students attending that school.
+How much money each school receives is determined by the number of economically disadvantaged students attending that school.

 Finally, Title I schools: